History of Vancouver: Civic celebrations

-Vancouver was the site of major celebrations in 1936, in part to bolster civic spirit in the midst of the depression, as well as to celebrate Vancouver's Jubilee.
+Vancouver was the site of major celebrations in 1936, in part to bolster civic spirit in the midst of the Great Depression, as well as to celebrate Vancouver's Jubilee.
 Mayor McGeer provoked considerable controversy by organizing expensive celebrations at a time when the city was teetering on the brink of bankruptcy and civic employees were working at a significantly reduced pay rate.
 Nevertheless, he did find a great deal of support from those who agreed a celebration would ultimately be good for the city's prosperity.
 While some large expenditures were roundly criticized – for example, the "ugly" fountain erected in Stanley Park's Lost Lagoon – others drew significant financial and public support, such as the construction of a new (and the current) city hall on Cambie Street.

 The next major civic celebration was the 1939 Royal visit of the King and Queen as part of their tour of Canada which marked the end of the depression and the likelihood of another world war.